Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Methods

 Weak interactions are modeled through a local vector-like four-Fermi operator~\cite{Farrell:2022vyh},

-where $\mathcal{C}$ is the charge-conjugation operator and $G$ is the weak coupling constant (Fermi's constant).
-The second line is an early-time approximation that only keeps the terms acting on the ``valence" quarks and leptons~\cite{Farrell:2022vyh}.
-Fermion (anti-fermion) staggered sites are labeled by even (odd) $n$.
-Note that color indices have been suppressed.
-This approximation will be used to reduce the number of two-qubit gates required for time evolution (see Appendix~\ref{app:circuit_approx}).
+where $G$ is the weak coupling constant (Fermi's constant).
+This is an early-time approximation of the full four-Fermi operator that retains only the terms acting on the ``valence" quarks and leptons~\cite{Farrell:2022vyh}.
+Similar operator truncations were used in early quenched lattice QCD calculations, e.g., Ref.~\cite{Gockeler:2001xw}.
+The impact of retaining terms beyond the valence sector are considered in Supplementary Note 3C.
+Note that color indices, which are summed over, have been suppressed.
+This approximation will be used to reduce the number of two-qubit gates required for time evolution (see Supplementary Note 2C).

 Lastly, the neutrino Majorana mass term is~\cite{Farrell:2022vyh}

 This is the unique local fermionic operator that violates lepton number by two units while preserving the other symmetries.